Delusional disorder: Criticism

-In some situations the delusion may turn out to be true belief.
+In some situations, the delusion may turn out to be true belief.
 For example, in delusional jealousy, where a person believes that the partner is being unfaithful (in extreme cases perhaps going so far as to follow the partner into the bathroom, believing the other to be seeing a lover even during the briefest of separations), it may actually be true that the partner is having sexual relations with another person.
 In this case, the delusion does not cease to be a delusion because the content later turns out to be verified as true or the partner actually chose to engage in the behavior of which they were being accused.

-In other cases, the delusion may be mistakenly assumed to be false by a doctor or psychiatrist assessing the belief, just because it seems to be unlikely, bizarre or held with excessive conviction.
-Psychiatrists rarely have the time or resources to check the validity of a person's claims leading to some true beliefs to be erroneously classified as delusional.
-This is known as the Martha Mitchell effect, after the wife of the attorney general who alleged that illegal activity was taking place in the White House.
-At the time, her claims were thought to be signs of mental illness, and only after the Watergate scandal broke was she proved right (and hence sane).
+In other cases, a belief may be incorrectly deemed delusional by a doctor or psychiatrist who subjectively concludes that a patient's assertions are unlikely, bizarre, or held with excessive conviction.
+Psychiatrists rarely have the time or resources to check the validity of a person's claims leading some true beliefs to be erroneously classified as delusional.
+This is known as the Martha Mitchell effect, named after the wife of US Attorney General John Mitchell and derived from the initial response to her allegations of illegal activity taking place in the White House.
+At the time, her claims were thought to be signs of mental illness; only after the Watergate scandal broke were her claims corroborated and her sanity thus confirmed.

-Similar factors have led to criticisms of Jaspers' definition of true delusions as being ultimately 'un-understandable'.
+Similar factors have led to criticisms of Jaspers' definition of delusion as being ultimately 'un-understandable'.
 Critics (such as R. D. Laing) have argued that this leads to the diagnosis of delusions being based on the subjective understanding of a particular psychiatrist, who may not have access to all the information that might make a belief otherwise interpretable.

 Another difficulty with the diagnosis of delusions is that almost all of these features can be found in "normal" beliefs.
 Many religious beliefs hold exactly the same features, yet are not universally considered delusional.
 For instance, if a person was holding a true belief then they will of course persist with it.
 This can cause the disorder to be misdiagnosed by psychiatrists.
 These factors have led the psychiatrist Anthony David to write that "there is no acceptable (rather than accepted) definition of a delusion."